JonathanAMichaels/PixelProcessingPipeline/README.md

 #### Final Installation Steps
 If you are processing Myomatrix data, open matlab and confirm that all mex files compile by running

+    WARNING: make sure to activate the pipeline environment before running these commands

     matlab -nodesktop
     cd PixelProcessingPipeline/sorting/Kilosort-3.0/CUDA/
     mexGPUall